jruas/Project2021/README.md

 ### VariablesSummary.txt

-The text file generated by the python program looks like image below:
+The text file generated by the python program looks like the image below:

 <img src="images/textfile.png" width="450">